ATAS ACCREDITED AGENTS reveal their top travel tips for 2020

 Image: Rio’s Carnival

 If you've ever travelled for a festival, you'll know what that experience can be like from the moment the travel seed is planted—excitement overload.
-For travellers, the world's big festivals require some planning.
+For travellers, the world's big festivals require some travel planning.
 There are flights to book, accommodation to lock-in early and, very likely, tickets to buy.

 When planning your next festival journey, consulting an ATAS-accredited travel professional can be a great place to start—they're the best in the business, and will be with you every step of the way.